gothic-hedge-society/fintech.trading.competition/README.md

 Brokers](https://www.interactivebrokers.com/en/trading/products-invest-prod.php).

 Due to the way in which we score & rank our participants, if you do well in this competition, it’s because you’re a good trader.
+Furthermore, we’ve introduced a *bracket* system this year to keep ALL of our traders interested and engaged.
+In the new system, even if you don’t stand much chance of taking the \#1 spot overall, you can still compete for a top rank *within your bracket*, giving you a hard-earned accomplishment that you can report on your resume or CV.

-To see how we accompilsh this, and what makes us special, check out our [scoring philosophy](https://gothic-hedge-society.github.io/fintech.trading.competition/articles/Scoring.html).
+To see how we accompilsh all this – and what makes us special – check out our [scoring philosophy](https://gothic-hedge-society.github.io/fintech.trading.competition/articles/Scoring.html).
 Then you can begin the [sign
 up](https://gothic-hedge-society.github.io/fintech.trading.competition/articles/sign_up.html)